AM (radio program): 21st century

 Cave hosted the show for four and a half years until mid-2001 when he was appointed as the ABC's new foreign affairs editor.
 He was succeeded on AM by Linda Mottram who became the show's second female host.

 After Mottram had hosted the show for two years, she stepped down from the role in 2003 and was replaced by Tony Eastley who had been presenting the New South Wales edition of ABC News on ABC TV.

 In 2007, the program celebrated its 40th anniversary when former presenters recalled various memories of working on the program.
 Peter Cave revealed he had once passed out after running three times from the ABC's Sydney offices in William Street to the AM studios in Forbes Street to deliver scripts to host Bill Dowsett while the program was going live to air.
 He recalled: "One day all the other reporters claimed to have asthma and I was the only one who could run.
 I ran two stories up the hill.
 When I ran the third story up, it was getting close to the end of the program and I was totally out of breath.
 I ran into the studio to give Bill Dowsett the script.
 He began reading it almost immediately and I held my breath so the audience wouldn't hear me panting.
 I went back through the studio door and passed out cold."

 After a decade of hosting AM and easily becoming the longest serving host of the program, Tony Eastley stood down from the role in 2014.

 At the start of 2014, it was announced that Virginia Trioli from ABC TV's News Breakfast would succeed Eastley the new host of AM.
 However, in a surprising turnaround less than a week later, Trioli decided against hosting the AM and returned to her television role, co-hosting News Breakfast with Michael Rowland.
 Former 7.30 senior political editor Chris Uhlmann was appointed as the host of AM instead.
 Uhlmann only hosted the show for one year before leaving to become the ABC's political editor.

 In 2017, AM celebrated the 50th anniversary of its first program.
 Early that year, it was announced Sabra Lane would be the host of AM replacing Brissenden who moved to ABC TV's Four Corners.
 It was also announced that as part of the program's 50th anniversary, new theme music would be introduced for the show to have "a fresh, contemporary sound."

 In late 2020, it was announced that AM would be presented from the studios of ABC Radio Hobart from early 2021 due to host Sabra Lane relocating to Tasmania.

+In December 2025, Lane announced her retirement as host of the program.

+In January 2026, it was announced that former ABC News correspondent for the program Isabella Higgins would take over as host from Lane.